The debt collection industry generates $11 billion a year from the 70 million Americans who haven’t or can’t pay their bills.

 Debt collectors also may tell you that there is a deadline for payment and threaten you with dire repercussions if the debt is not paid within the prescribed timeframe.

-What they don’t want you to know is that there is no such thing as a deadline.
-It is a complete fabrication, one designed to get you to repay your debt as quickly as possible, because they know that the longer they have to wait to get paid, the less likely it is to ever happen.
+There is no such thing as a deadline.
+It is a complete fabrication, one designed to get you to repay your debt as quickly as possible, because they know that the longer they wait to get paid, the less likely it is to ever happen.

 Collectors often exaggerate the consequences of delinquency and non-payment.
 Threats are illegal under the FDCPA, but suggestions that your credit score will suffer or that your possessions may be seized are simply scare tactics with nothing to back them up.